|Policy Number: 9.15||Effective Date: 8/5/1998|

 - If receipts have not been submitted, or repayment has not occurred within 120 days following the Custodial Agreement settlement date, per the Internal Revenue Service (IRS) (Treas.
 Reg. §1.162-2 and §1.162-17), the outstanding amount will be reported as taxable income to the Approved Recipient and will be reported on the individual's Form W-2 or 1099-MISC, as applicable.

-- The Approved Recipient must complete an Operational Advance Request Form.
-The College/Department Business Office will utilize Adobe Sign Workflow to obtain information from the Recipient about the advance, the Recipient's signature, and Authorized Supervisor and department leadership approval.
+- The Approved Recipient must sign an Operational Advance Request Form.
+The College/Department Business Office or the Recipient will utilize Adobe Sign Workflow to document information about the advance and obtain the Recipient's signature and Authorized Supervisor and department leadership approval.

 - For Sponsored agreements, the settlement date cannot be greater than 30 days past the end date of the Period of Use.
 The settlement date also cannot be greater than 30 days past the term date of the project.